Skip to Main Content

 Asset-backed lending: Typically, this use of leverage involves a home, car or another purchasable item that serves as collateral for a loan.
 While this type of leverage is common, it can also be difficult to manage especially if the asset or some other financial issue causes the borrower to default on the loan.

-Examples of leverage
+Other examples of financial leverage

 If you’ve financed certain purchases — like a home — you’ve already accessed financial leverage, perhaps without even knowing it.
 Here are some additional real-world examples you might come across: